SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Fluttershy is there and she's a pegasus, couldn't she model for her?*

-*Even then, I've seen her make dresses for pegasi on her poniquines.*
+*Even then, I've seen her make dresses for pegasi on her ponnequines.*

 *I'm going to ask her about it when I get there.*